United States Navy SEAL selection and training: SEAL Qualification Training (SQT) (26 weeks)

-Graduation from SQT culminates in the awarding of the coveted Navy SEAL Trident and granting of the Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) or 1130 Special Warfare (SEAL) Officer.
+Graduation from SQT culminates in the awarding of the Navy SEAL Trident and granting of the Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) or 1130 Special Warfare (SEAL) Officer.
 New SEALs are immediately assigned to a SEAL Team at Coronado, CA or Little Creek, VA and begin advanced training for their first deployment.

 SEAL Troop (TRP) Training

 Following SQT, new SEALs will receive orders to a SEAL Team and assignment to a Troop (TRP) and subordinate Platoon (PLT).
 New operators will join their Platoon wherever they are in their deployment cycle.
 The normal workup or pre-deployment workup is a 12- to 18-month cycle divided into three phases.

 Individual Specialty Training

 Phase one of a work-up is Individual Specialty Training.
 Individual Specialty Training is 6 months long where individual operators attend a number of formal or informal schools and courses.
 These schools lead to required qualifications and designations that collectively allow the platoon to perform as an operational combat team.
 Depending on the team's and platoon's needs, operators can expect to acquire some of the following skills (Items in parentheses are Joint SOF Unit Course equivalent):